 Cineole also improves symptoms of asthma, including lung function and quality of life.

-How does it help lungs?
+How does it help the lungs?

-Peppermint helps with relaxation of bronchial smooth muscles, increases ventilation and brain oxygen concentration, and decreases blood lactate.
+Peppermint helps with the relaxation of bronchial smooth muscles, increases ventilation and brain oxygen concentration, and decreases blood lactate.

-3. Peppermint Oil Gelcaps Alleviate Digestive Issues
+Use Peppermint Oil Gelcaps for Digestive Issues

 Tip: peppermint essential oil can provide instant relief when applied topically to the area of concern.